paoluccioteamdev/CountLinesAndWords/README.md

-CLAW - CountLinesAndWords
+CountLinesAndWords
 ==================

-A simple C++ program that count lines and words on a text file
+A simple C++ program that count lines and words on a text file.